hetvi-1905/Insurance-Claim-Prediction/README.md

-# Insurance-Claim-Prediction
-Machine Learning, Flask, Docker, AWS EC2 Deployment

 # 🏥 Insurance Claim Prediction

 ## 📌 Project Overview
 The **Insurance Claim Prediction** system is a machine learning-based web application that predicts whether an insurance claim will be made based on user input.
 It uses a classification model trained on various factors such as age, BMI, number of children, smoking status, and region.

-# Insurance Claim Prediction

-## Project Overview
-This project predicts whether an insurance claim will be made based on user input features like age, BMI, smoker status, and more.
-It is a full-stack ML application deployed using Flask, Docker, and AWS EC2.

 ## 📊 Dataset
 The dataset consists of the following features: